(LWX) LONG WAVE X-RAYS

-The award-winning low-energy technology is developed by InnospeXion and uses low-energy X-rays, which makes it possible to detect even small differences in thickness and density.
-Such differences cannot be detected by ordinary X-ray systems, making our systems superior not only in terms of contrast, but also image resolution and high inspection speed.
+The award-winning LW X-ray technology is developed by InnospeXion and uses long-wavelenght X-rays, which makes it possible to detect even small differences in thickness and density.
+Such differences cannot be detected by standard X-ray systems, making our systems superior not only in terms of contrast, but also image resolution and high inspection speed.

 HIGH SPEED, HIGH CONTRAST & HIGH PRECISION

 - Conveyor belt speed up to 30 m/min

 The LW X-ray energy results in a high contrast for even small manufacturing irregularities, which cannot be detected using standard X-ray systems that

 use shorter wavelengths and therefore lose the contrast from small, thin or light material differences.
 Image acquisition is at a very high frame rate, which entails a high inspection speed – up to 30 m/min, in standard applications.

 The image resolution used by InnospeXion is 0.1 mm × 0.1 mm compared to 0.4 mm × 0.4 mm used in standard X-ray systems.
 Because of the high resolution, it is possible to detect small details in the image.
 The high imaging resolution implies that a defect is represented by many pixels, which highly improves the software ability to recognize a defect as such and reduces false rejects due to lower noise.

 The core of the InnospeXion Long Wave X-ray technology is a specifically developed high flux, low-energy X-ray source, with high stability and uniformity.
 At low energy, the attenuation between two substances is distinctly higher than at higher energy (e.g. above 25-30 keV).